goopypanther/uvc_hepa_air_purifier/README.md

 When building Baffle Cap Assembly start by installing the Baffle Cap Bracket, then the E17 Socket.
 The E17 mounting holes were oversized and required washers.
 Feed E17 wires through the holes in the Baffle Cap and Bracket before installing fasteners.
 Use short bolts to leave room on rear face for the PCB.
 The two captive nut features on the top face of the Baffle Cap were tight but the nuts seated as the bolts were screwed in.
 Afterward the PCB can be installed with the standoffs and the E17 wires can be connected.
 At that point the GTL3 bulb can be screwed into the socket and the assembly can be attached to the Top Cap.

-For stability the Bottom Cap Assembly, Filter and Top Cap Assembly can be fitted together before wiring the Power Cable.
+For stability the Bottom Cap Assembly, Filter and Top Cap Assembly can be fit together before wiring the Power Cable.
 Plug the fan into the PCB and carefully slot the power cable into the mouse-hole on the edge of the Fan Cover.
 With the Fan Cover seated over the Top Cap a ziptie can be applied to the cable up against the cover to prevent it from being pushed inside the unit.
 The Fan Cover can then be temporarily removed to install a second ziptie on the cable against the inner surface of the Fan Cover to prevent the cable from being pulled out of the PCB.
 The Fan Cover can then be screwed into the Top Cap taking care that the bolts do not sit excessively proud of the surface where they would interfere with the filter's foam seal.